 Below is my 5 step approach.
 While I used it in this order, the order is not important but getting across all five is.

 Are you and your child ready for a residential school?
 Or would you rather have your child have a routine at home that includes meals with family and homework under parental supervision?
 Or would you prefer your child to do his/her school work under the supervision of qualified teachers at a day-boarding school but still come home every evening?
 This is the first decision to get out of the way.
-There could be several reasons for choosing one or the other based on your circumstances and your child’s needs.
+There could be several reasons for choosing one or the other kind of school based on your circumstances and your child’s needs.
 Read my blog Back home or away from home? for top reasons why you should select a boarding school, day-boarding school or day school.
 In my case, day school turned out to be the best fit for now for three reasons – first I could commit significant amount of time to my daughter’s education as a now stay at home mum, second I felt personally confident with the curriculum to complement my daughter’s learning and finally there was an abundance of day schools near me that fit my shortlist.
 On the contrary, boarding school turned up best for my nephew since his parents wanted to inculcate independent living from an early age.
 Like I said earlier, the combination of reasons for selecting one of the other will be different for different people, but it’s important to have given each due consideration.

 Step 2: Know the different education boards (CBSE, CISCE, IGCSE, IB) and curriculums and what each one of them is geared towards.